scuzzydude/asimov/asimov.md

 The Foundation is a limited democracy that asserts non-exclusive management responsibility over the public domain.
 The public domain is NOT the government's domain, nor does it belong to corporations or any other legal entity.
 It belongs to the public -- and I choose to broadly interpret this as mankind at large.

-This explains why Scoot may not own property.
+Scoot may not own property.
 Property is clearly the domain of existing governments and enforced by common law.
 By creating a system of responsibility for a humanity's greatest treasure -- the accumulated knowledge and imagination of the public domain -- we create institutions that are a public good.
 This creates value that is both equitable and plentiful.
 The governance of this public treasure is non-exclusive.
 There can be competition between Scoot within the Foundation's responsibility domain.
 There can be competition to The Foundation itself.

 Asimov is the unit of measure in a real value system that does not include property of any kind.
 The Foundation's digital vaults will be filled with mankind's greatest treasure: Our dreams.